yogin16/yogin16.github.io/_posts/2017-12-25-redis-lua-spring-cache.md

     }
 ```

-To evict the cache we have `@CacheEvict` - for rest of the detail in the spring caching one can follow [this link](http://www.baeldung.com/spring-cache-tutorial).
+To evict the cache we have `@CacheEvict` - for more in the spring caching one can follow [this link](http://www.baeldung.com/spring-cache-tutorial).

 Goal in this post is to evict/clear the cache `A_METHOD` directly in redis.
 (Cases where we have changed the entry in the db directly and the `@CacheEvict` from spring was not called; making the redis cache stale)